aayat-aslam/codeMaxBackend/README.md

 Run `php artisan passport:keys` command.

-With the help of .env.Example file create .env and change your settings.
+With the help of `.env.Example` file create `.env` file and change your settings.